.NET

 will be serialized and sent back to the Dojo server.

-interface.
-If your EPOS can't find the requested session, the response should include a TablesException
+the ITablesAPIServer interface.
+If your EPOS can't find the requested session, the response should include a TablesException with

 public async Task<GetSessionResponse> AcceptMessageAsync(GetSessionRequest request)